What car insurance do I need at 25 years old?

 Average premium for a fully comprehensive car insurance policy*

-You’re less likely to be involve in an accident: Statistics show that younger drivers are generally involved in more road accidents – in fact, while under-25s only made up 7% of UK licence holders in 2016, they were involved in almost 1-in-4 fatal accidents.** This is why insurers generally lower the cost of cover when you turn 25, as you’ll be less likely to make a claim.
+You’re less likely to be involve in an accident: Statistics show that younger drivers are generally involved in serious road accidents – in fact, in 2018 over half of all road accidents involving drivers aged 17-24 resulted in casualties, higher than any other age groups.** This is why insurers generally lower the cost of cover when you turn 25, as you’ll be less likely to make a claim.

 You might’ve built up a no-claims discount: No-claims discounts are when insurers lower the cost of your policy if you haven’t made a previous claim on your policy – the longer you’ve gone without claiming the better.